bash/terminal-unsolicited-reports/readme.md

 An `OSC` color control sequence is in *canonical form* if:
 * It is terminated by `ST` (instead of `BEL`).
 * It is encoded as `C0`.
-* It uses the `rgb:rrrr/gggg/bbbb` form for fully opaque colors and the `rgba:rrrr/gggg/bbbb/aaaa` form for partially opaque colors.
-The channels (and opacity) are encoded as 16-bit hexadecimal numbers.
+* It uses the `rgb:rrrr/gggg/bbbb` form for fully opaque colors and the `rgba:rrrr/gggg/bbbb/aaaa` [^partially-opaque] form for partially opaque colors.
+The channels (and opacity) are encoded as 16-bit hexadecimal numbers [^compatibility].

 For *special colors* the canonical form is `OSC 5 ; n` instead of `OSC 4 ; 256+n`.

+[^partially-opaque]:
+	This rule is included because `urxvt` supports partially opaque colors.
+It is irrelevant for terminals that don't.
+[^compatibility]:
-> ℹ️ Applications that want to be compatible with a wide range of terminals have to support some variation in the responses:
+	Applications that want to be compatible with a wide range of terminals have to support some variation in the responses:
-> * Both `st` and macOS' built-in terminal always terminate their response with `BEL`.
+	* Both `st` and macOS' built-in terminal always terminate their response with `BEL`.
-> * `urxvt`'s current version terminates responses with `ESC` if the query uses `ST` ([fixed](http://cvs.schmorp.de/rxvt-unicode/src/command.C?revision=1.600&view=markup)).
+	* `urxvt`'s current version terminates responses with `ESC` if the query uses `ST` ([fixed](http://cvs.schmorp.de/rxvt-unicode/src/command.C?revision=1.600&view=markup)).
-> * Terminology's current version uses the `#rrggbb` format when responding to `OSC 10` queries ([fixed](https://git.enlightenment.org/enlightenment/terminology/issues/14)).
+	* Terminology's current version uses the `#rrggbb` format when responding to `OSC 10` queries ([fixed](https://git.enlightenment.org/enlightenment/terminology/issues/14)).
-> * iTerm2 [can be configured](https://gitlab.com/gnachman/iterm2/-/commit/5c5785f3632b8e90dd69f458411a8b8b17aa0599) to use 8-bit color components instead of 16-bit.
+	* iTerm2 [can be configured](https://gitlab.com/gnachman/iterm2/-/commit/5c5785f3632b8e90dd69f458411a8b8b17aa0599) to use 8-bit color components instead of 16-bit.

 ### OSC Color Control Sequence
 *These definitions are mostly taken from the [XTerm Control Sequences] document.*